synergycodes/ng-diagram/docs/styling.md

 # Styling

-AngularFlow provides a comprehensive design system with clear separation of concerns through CSS layers.
-The styling system is built on primitives, tokens, and component variables that work together to provide consistent theming and customization options.
+ngDiagram offers a well-structured design system with clear separation of concerns.
+Its styling system is based on a minimal but sufficient set of primitives, tokens, and component variables that enable consistent theming and customization across all library components.

 ## Design System Architecture